nelsonmaligro/e-Dokyumento/README.md

 </code></pre>

 # Note
-Currently, the source code is admittedly unstructured and introduces several vulnerabilities, inconsistencies and deep nested algorithms.
+Currently, the source code is admittedly un-structured and introduces several vulnerabilities, inconsistencies, repetitions and deep nested algorithms.
 The author welcomes critics and feedbacks from end users, co-developers, security researchers, and other open source collaborators.